Csák I Hahót: Biography

 Csák was appointed master of the treasury by king Béla IV in 1248 and filled the office until 1259.
 In addition, he also functioned as ispán of Zala County between 1256 and 1259.
 In this capacity, he founded a Premonstratensian monastery in Rajk, dedicated to Blessed Virgin Mary.
 Alongside Ban Stephen Gutkeled, Palatine Roland Rátót and Benedict II, Archbishop of Esztergom, he participated in peace talks with the envoys of Ottokar II of Bohemia over the issue of Styria in April 1254 in Buda, representing Béla.
-When Stephen was made Duke of Styria in 1258, two neighboring counties—Vas and Zala—were transferred to the newly occupied province.
+Csák and his castle warriors took part in the suppression of the Styrian nobles and ministeriales in the same year.
+He fought in the siege of Pettau Castle (today Ptuj, Slovenia) in June or July 1258.
+When Stephen was made Duke of Styria in 1258, two neighboring counties – Vas and Zala – were transferred to the newly occupied province.
 Thus ispán Csák became Stephen's subject.
+Csák was granted the forts of Hoheneck and Miltenberg along with a village Sachsenfeld (present-day Žalec, Slovenia) near Celje, all of them were formerly possessed by Berthold von Treun, a leading participant of the Styrian revolt.
 When Rostislav Mikhailovich invaded Bulgaria with Hungarian assistance in 1259, Duke Stephen entrusted Csák to lead the Hungarian auxiliary troops consisted of knights from Zala County (for instance, Torda, son of George).
 A year later, Csák successfully defended the fort of Lockenhaus (Léka) against Bohemian troops.
 After the Battle of Kressenbrunn in July 1260, Béla IV was forced to renounce of Styria in favor of Ottokar II.
+Regarding the latter, there are also arguments that the siege of Léka took place in 1253 or 1254, as a Bohemian counter-attack around the same, when Béla IV invaded Moravia.